My keto Thai green curry with chicken is a quick, easy and tasty dinner that is on the table in 20 minutes. Great with cauliflower rice!

 Thai food is the most wonderful mix of spicy, fresh and tangy.
 And even better, it's so easy and quick to prepare!

-Red and green curry are my personal two favourites.
-The main ingredients you need to get hold of are meat or seafood, veggies, coconut milk and an authentic curry paste.
+The main ingredients you need to get hold of for a proper Thai curry are meat or seafood, veggies, coconut milk and an authentic curry paste.
 You can make the paste yourself, of course, but to a palate relatively untrained in Thai haute cuisine, shop-bought is absolutely fine.

 As a rule of thumb, green curry is milder than red curry, so if you intend to serve Thai curry to children, you may want to stick to green.